project-jedi/jcl/readme.md

 How to install
 --------------
-Under Windows start the **jcl\install.bat**
-Under Linux just unpack archive to a folder
+For install on Delphi start the **jcl\install.bat** For install on FPC under Linux or Windows just unpack archive to a folder

 Daily snapshots
 ---------------